aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Tables/cellformat/fitText/_index.md

 linktitle: fitText property
 articleTitle: fitText property
 second_title: Aspose.Words for NodeJs
 description: "CellFormat.fitText property.
-If ``True``, fits text in the cell, compressing each paragraph to the width of the cell."
+If ``true``, fits text in the cell, compressing each paragraph to the width of the cell."
 type: docs
 weight: 30
 url: /nodejs-net/Aspose.Words.Tables/cellformat/fitText/